 - It offers different feedback channels and has an order form.

-- Client can pay online.
+- The client can pay online.

 - Post job offers on your website.

-- Your website is connected with all necessary systems and is up to date, managers process orders immediately.
+- Your website is connected with all necessary systems and is up to date.
+Managers process orders immediately.

 - You constantly technically optimize your website.